Nonlinearity mediated miscibility dynamics of mass-imbalanced binary Bose Einstein condensate for circular atomtronics: Dynamics of the Condensate Mixture

 \section{Dynamics of the Condensate Mixture}

-We consider that the condensates of the two isotopes initially coexist in the form of a binary peak with waist, $d_{0}=0.75\;a_{\perp}$, and at the diametrically opposite points of the ring with coordinates, $(\pm r_{0},0)$.
+We consider that the condensates of the two isotopes initially coexist in the form of a binary peak with waist, $d_{0}=1\;l_{0}$, and at the diametrically opposite points of the ring with coordinates, $(\pm r_{0},0)$.
 The mixed cloud disperses along the ring waveguide in clockwise and anti-clockwise directions.
-They will start interfering at $(0,\pm r_{0})$, and also continue to spread further. \\ \\ It is important to note that a single component BEC (not the system under study) in a ring trap, after some specific time interval, revives in its initial position and shape.
+They will start interfering at $(0,\pm r_{0})$, and also continue to spread further.

+It is important to note that a single component BEC (not the system under study) in a ring trap, after some specific time interval, revives in its initial position and shape.
 The time when the condensate replicates the initial configuration is termed the revival time, $T_{R}$.
-This revival phenomenon has been thoroughly examined recently, where the exact revival time is given by $T_{R}=\pi r_{0}^2$ \cite{bera2020matter}.
-Moreover, at some specific fractions of this revival time ($t=T_{R} \times p/q$), several mini replicas of the initial condensate are formed, and this phenomenon is known as fractional revivals (FR), where $p$ and $q$ are mutually prime integers and decide the number of splits \cite{bera2020matter}.
+This revival phenomenon has been thoroughly examined recently, where the exact revival time is given by $T_{R}=\pi r_{0}^2$ in the units of $\frac{1}{\omega_0}$ \cite{bera2020matter}.
+Moreover, at some specific fractions of this revival time ($\omega_0t=T_{R}p/q$), several mini replicas of the initial condensate are formed, and this phenomenon is known as fractional revivals (FR), where $p$ and $q$ are mutually prime integers and decide the number of splits \cite{bera2020matter}.
 According to the model, at time $\frac{T_{R}}{4}$ ($p=1$, $q=4$), a single initial cloud will split into two, and a dual initial cloud will split into four daughter condensates.
-Moreover, two components of a binary BEC with no interspecies interaction will independently show FR and follow the above model, which is not the case for an isotopic mixture of BECs where interspecies interactions are considered.
+Moreover, two components of a binary BEC with no interspecies interaction will independently show FR and follow the above model, which is not the case for a binary mixture of BECs where interspecies interactions are considered.